-More than 20 percent of New York taxicabs are wheelchair accessible.
-You can hail them on any street in Manhattan or use a free 24/7 service called Accessible Dispatch.
-Just dial 311 (the city’s information and service hub), text 646-400-0789, or download the app WOW Taxi (Wheels on Wheels).
+There are 90,000 wheelchair users in NYC, but less than 20% of New York’s 13,000 taxicabs are wheelchair accessible (although recent legislation is enforcing a bump to 50% by 2020).
+You can hail wheelchair-accessible vans on any street in Manhattan or use a free 24/7 service called Accessible Dispatch.
+Just dial 311 (the city’s information and service hub), text 646-400-0789, or download the Accessible Dispatch app to summon a wheelchair-accessible ride.

-New York’s Metropolitan Transportation Authority (MTA) operates the largest accessible fleet of buses in the world.
-All buses have lifts or ramps to take scooters and wheelchairs, and priority seating for the elderly and disabled.
+New York’s Metropolitan Transportation Authority (MTA) operates the largest fleet of accessible buses in the world.
+In fact, a recent report showed that 11.5% of all bus users were disabled and/or elderly.
+All buses have lifts or ramps to take scooters and wheelchairs, as well as priority seating for the elderly and disabled.
 Drivers routinely announce upcoming stops, but if you need assistance locating your destination, just ask.

 Subways (also operated by the MTA) are the fastest way to get around the city.
-Currently, 82 stations are accessible with elevators, Tactile-Braille signage, maps, and ticket vending machines.
-Stations and trains en route announce arrivals and departures, but the audio quality could present challenges for the hard of hearing.
+Unfortunately, the city has a long way to go before everyone can navigate the system with ease.
+Currently, only 25% of subway stations are accessible with elevators, Tactile-Braille signage, maps, and ticket vending machines.
+Stations and trains en route announce arrivals and departures, but the erratic audio quality could present challenges for the hard of hearing.

-A surprising number of NYC hotels offer accessible accommodations; even those built many years ago.
-Some with stairs from the street to the entrance have portable ramps that can be put in place upon request.
-Check prospective hotel websites for specific information or call before booking.
+A surprising number of NYC hotels offer accessible accommodations—even those built in antique structures.
+Don’t let a steep set of stairs fool you; many offer portable ramps that can be put in place upon request.
+Check prospective hotel websites for specific information, or call before booking.